 1. to complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you;

-3. to comply with a legal obligation; or
+3. to comply with a legal obligation.

 We will promptly consider all deletion requests.
 In addition, we will notify you of any denial of your deletion request and the reason for such denial.